UniqueDomains/ai-oneword-domains/README.md

 # .ai One-Word Domain Names: Daily Updated List of Available Domains

-Stay ahead of the competition with our constantly updated dataset of available .ai one-word domain names.
-This exclusive list provides you with the latest available domains, complete with prices and direct buy links.
+This regularly updated dataset includes the latest available .ai one-word domains, as well as prices, purchase links and a list of sectors attributed to the domain.

 > [!TIP]
 > This dataset provide you 10,000 high quality domains.